buildwithgrove/path-auth-data-server/README.md

 // PADS must provide to the `Go External Authorization Server`. type GatewayEndpoint struct {
     EndpointId string
-    // AuthType will be one of the following structs:
+    // AuthType will be exactly one of the following structs:
     AuthType {
         // 1.
 No Authorization Required
         NoAuth struct{}